Simply LaKita

 Home » Recipes » Main Dishes

-overhead view of finished enchiladas in glass baking dish topped with chopped spinach and diced tomato
+Overhead view of finished chorizo enchiladas in glass baking dish topped with parsley and tomatoes.

-This Chorizo and Sweet Potato Enchiladas recipe combines chorizo and cubed sweet potato with the flavors of enchiladas for a flavorful meal.
-Make it in minutes any day of the week.
+This Chorizo Enchiladas recipe combines chorizo and cubed sweet potato with the flavors of savory enchiladas for a flavorful meal.
+It can be made in minutes any day of the week.

-overhead view of finished enchiladas in square glass baking dish
+Overhead view of finished enchiladas topped with tomatoes and parsley in glass baking dish.

 I've really fallen in love with chorizo sausage.